 Sleep Apnea: Oral Devices

-Oral devices (also called oral appliances or mandibular repositioning devices) are sometimes used to treat obstructive sleep apnea (OSA).
+Oral devices (also called oral appliances) are sometimes used to treat obstructive sleep apnea (OSA).
 They push the tongue and jaw forward, which makes the airway larger and improves airflow.
-This also decreases the chance that tissue will collapse and narrow the airway when you breathe in.
-See a picture of a mandibular repositioning device (MRD).
+This also reduces the chance that tissue will collapse and narrow the airway when you breathe in.
+Examples include a mandibular repositioning device (MRD) or a tongue-retaining device.

 Oral breathing devices are sometimes a reasonable alternative to continuous positive airway pressure (CPAP).
-Although oral breathing devices generally do not work as well as CPAP, they may be considered for people who: 1, 2
+Although oral breathing devices generally do not work as well as CPAP, they may be considered for people who:footnote 1

 - Have mild or moderate sleep apnea.